 ComputingComputing replaces Information and Communication Technology (ICT), with a greater focus on programming rather than an operating programs.
 It is essential that children develop digital literacy in order to access the modern world as the technology that surrounds us is developing at an ever-increasing pace.
 In order to equip our children for this, we must develop their critical thinking skills and encourage an exposure to a range of technology so that they may adapt to new technologies as they arise.

 The Computing Curriculum aims to ensure that all pupils can understand and apply the most important principles and concepts of computer science, including abstraction, logic, algorithms and data representation.
 In other words, it gives chlidren the necessary skills to break down a problem, predict what will happen and use logic to find a solution through practical experiences.
+At GWPS we use the excellent teach computing.org resources to provide high quality teaching and learning and ensure progression and coverage of the computing curriculum across the school.

 The following strands are taught in all the year groups: